Hexworks/zircon/README.md

 - handling the cursor which is visible to the user
 - handling [Layer]ing
 - storing style information
-- drawing [TextImage]s on top of it
+- drawing [TileGraphic]s on top of it

 This seems like a lot of things to do at once so you might ask "How is this [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))?".
 Zircon solves this problem with composition: All of the above mentioned categories are handled by an object within a [Terminal] which is responsible for only one thing.
 For example [Terminal] implements the [Layerable] interface and internally all operations defined by it are delegated to an object which implements [Layerable] only.
-You can peruse these [here](https://github.com/Hexworks/zircon/tree/master/zircon.jvm/src/main/kotlin/org/codetome/zircon/api/behavior).
+You can peruse these [here](https://github.com/Hexworks/zircon/tree/master/zircon.jvm/src/main/kotlin/org/hexworks/zircon/api/behavior).
 In this sense you can consider a [Terminal] as a [Facade](https://en.wikipedia.org/wiki/Facade_pattern).

 ### Colors and StyleSets